Product page optimization

 Choose your traffic proportion.
 Select the percentage of people who will be selected at random to be shown a treatment instead of your original App Store product page.
 For example, if you allocate 40% of your traffic to your test and have two treatments, each treatment receives 20% of your total traffic and your original product page receives the remaining 60% of your total traffic.
 People will see the same treatment whenever they visit the App Store throughout the duration of the test.

-Select localizations.
-Each treatment can be localized in all of the languages that your app supports, or just a few that you choose.
+Each treatment can be localized in all of the languages that your app supports, or just those you choose.
 Keep in mind that your test may take longer to reach meaningful results, depending on the localizations you’ve selected.

 Estimate your test duration.
 While this step is optional, it can help you understand if you’re likely to reach your desired conversion rate within 90 days.
 To see how long it might take to reach your goal, choose your desired improvement in conversion rate.
 Your app’s existing performance data, such as daily impressions and new downloads, are used to generate this estimate.
 Based on this selected conversion rate, you’ll see the estimated test duration and the number of impressions you’d need to reach an outcome with at least 90% confidence in the results.
 This estimate is provided as a guide and won’t impact the test.
 A test runs for 90 days or until you manually stop it within that time.
 If the estimate is more than 90 days, you may want to change your criteria — for example, by creating fewer treatments or increasing traffic allocation.